 Current Clinical Trials for TGCT

-AMB-05X (AmMax Bio, Inc.) is recruiting for a Phase 2 clinical trial with a monoclonal antibody local injection for the treatment of TGCT of the knee.
+AMB-05X (AmMax Bio, Inc.) is a monoclonal antibodies that targets CSF1R intended to be injected directly into the affected joint.
 Monoclonal antibodies are laboratory made protein that target a specific protein, like CSF1.
 While both Vimseltinib and Pexidartinib are small molecule-based drugs (like many oral pills available), this drug relies on a protein antibody that blocks CSF1 by holding onto it and preventing it from reaching TGCT and surrounding cells.
-In the Phase 2 expansion trial, disease locations such as the knee, ankle, and hip may be included.
-This trial intends to evaluate the effectiveness safety, toxicity, and tolerability of AMB-05X as a 12 week treatment.
-AMB-05X is administered as a joint injection to the knee for 12 weeks (1 injection every 4 weeks, 6 injections total).
-After the first 12 weeks, patients can enroll in Part 2 which evaluates different intervals of the injection (1 injection every 6 weeks, 1 injection every 8 weeks, 1 injection every 12 weeks).
-AMB-05X uses a monoclonal antibody that is designed to target CSF1 and block it from signaling to TGCT and surrounding cells.
+This trial was intended to evaluate the effectiveness safety, toxicity, and tolerability of AMB-05X as a 12 week treatment.
+This trial has halted recruitment and the status of future development is unknown.
 For more information, visit the clinical trial website for AMB-05X or ask your healthcare provider.

-Pimicotinib (ABSK021) is recruiting for a Phase 3 clinical trial with a daily oral drug for the treatment of TGCT.
-The trial intends to evaluate the effectiveness and long-term safety of the treatment taken daily for a total of 24 weeks.
-Patients will receive a placebo or the drug being investigated.
-Neither patients nor their providers will know who received the drug or placebo for 24 weeks.
+Pimicotinib (ABSK021) is a daily oral investigational drug that is currently investigated in a Phase 3 clinical trial for the treatment of TGCT.
+This trial intended to evaluate the effectiveness and long-term safety of the treatment taken daily for a total of 24 weeks.
+Patients received a placebo or the drug being investigated.
+Neither patients nor their providers know who received the drug or placebo for 24 weeks.
 After 24 weeks, patients will be notified whether they received the placebo or the drug and patients that received the placebo will be allowed to receive the drug for 24 additional weeks.
 Patients who received the drug in the first 24 weeks will continue to receive it if they are benefitting from it.
-For more information on the trial and the locations, visit the Phase 3 clinical trial or ask your healthcare provider.
+This trial has completed enrollment and results have not been published yet.
+For more information on the trial, visit the Phase 3 clinical trial or ask your healthcare provider.

 Cabiralizumab (FPA008, Five Prime Therapeutics) completed Phase 1/2 trials to evaluate the safety, tolerability, and effectiveness of Cabiralizumab in diffuse TGCT.
 This clinical trial took place at 12 different global clinical locations.
 For more information, visit the clinical trial website for Cabiralizumab or ask your healthcare provider.
 As of 2021, Amgen has acquired this company.
 It is unknown whether this drug will continue.